wp-plugins/calculated-fields-form/README.txt

 * Improved jQuery form builder published

 == Upgrade Notice ==

+= 1.0.28 =
+* Improves the design of the forms for printing.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.27 =
 * Corrects an issue with the hidden fields, that are displaying their labels when are inserted into a container field.